-NOTE 14 - CONTINGENT LIABILITIES AND COMMITMENTS
+NOTE 13 - CONTINGENT LIABILITIES AND COMMITMENTS

 The District receives federal, state, and local funding through a number of programs.
 Payments made by these sources under contractual agreements are provisional and subject to redetermination based on filing reports and audits of those reports.
 Final settlements due from or to these sources are recorded in the year in which the related services are performed.
-Any adjustments resulting from subsequent examinations are recognized in the year in which the related services are performed.
-Any adjustments become known.
+Any adjustments resulting from subsequent examinations are recognized in the year in which the results of such examinations become known.
 District officials do not expect any significant adjustments as a result of these examinations.